PaulMrtn/HeavenlyCapital/README_1.md

 Before using HeavenlyCapital, you need:

 - **Python 3.10+**

 - **Interactive Brokers account** (paper or live) with TWS or IB Gateway running

 - **IBKR API** enabled in TWS/Gateway settings (Edit → Global Configuration → API)

 - **Market data subscription** — the API requires a Level 1 top-of-book subscription to receive real-time equity data.
 The relevant bundle is the **US Securities Snapshot and Futures Value Bundle** ($10/month for non-professional users, waived if you generate $30+/month in commissions).
 IBKR also requires a minimum of **$500 in your account** on top of any subscription fees.

+  - By default, every account is limited to **100 simultaneous market data lines** (i.e. 100 assets streamed at once).
+To exceed this limit, you can purchase **Quote Booster Packs** at **$30/month each** (100 additional lines per pack, max 10 packs per account).
+The limit also increases automatically based on account equity and monthly commissions.

-Subscribe via the [Client Portal → Market Data Subscriptions](https://www.interactivebrokers.com/en/pricing/market-data-pricing.php).
+  - Subscribe and manage via [Client Portal → Market Data Subscriptions](https://www.interactivebrokers.com/en/pricing/market-data-pricing.php).

-- **A running database instance** (configured in `models/config.py`)
+- **A running PostgreSQL database instance** with the required schema and tables pre-created.
+The database must be running and accessible before starting the system.
+  > A Docker image with a pre-configured PostgreSQL instance (schema + tables
+  > included) is currently in development and will be available in a future release
+  > to simplify the setup process.

-- **Trained forecast models** (`.pkl` files) if using the strategy layer
+- **Trained forecast models** (`.pkl` files) if using the strategy layer.
+The system requires **3 models per portfolio** — one for each signal type: `BUY`, `SELL`, and `STOP_LOSS` — each registered and assigned before the system can generate signals.

+  > A tutorial on how to build your own intraday execution optimization strategy
+  > and train compatible forecast models is currently in development.

 > The system is designed for users familiar with algorithmic trading, the IBKR ecosystem, and quantitative finance.
 It is not a plug-and-play solution.

 ---